Mr. Machine

 Mr. Machine is a once-popular children's mechanical toy originally manufactured by the Ideal Toy Company in 1960.

+History

-Mr. Machine was designed by Marvin Glass – the toy designer – known for many popular 1960s & 1970s toys.
+Mr. Machine was designed by Marvin Glass, the toy designer, known for many popular 1960s and 1970s toys.
 The story goes that Marvin Glass was working so hard at the time, his wife said he was like a machine.
 Soon after her comment, he invented Mr. Machine.
 Mr. Machine was a robot-like mechanical man wearing a top hat.
 The body had a giant windup key at the back.
-When the toy was wound up it would "walk", swinging its arms and repeatedly ringing a bell mounted on its front; and after every few steps emit a mechanical "Ah!", as if it were speaking.
+When the toy was wound up it would "walk", swinging its arms and repeatedly ringing a bell mounted on its front.
 The toy stood about 18 inches tall (roughly 46 cm).